Binance Market Update (2022-06-22)

 Binance

-The global cryptocurrency market cap now stands at $0.90T, down by -4.59% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.89T, down by -3.58% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include LIT, PUNDIX, and PERP, up by 21%, 18%, and 17%, respectively.
+Market outperformers include PERP, LIT, and PUNDIX, up by 34%, 29%, and 21%, respectively.

 Top stories of the day: